paddyw2/urlextract/README.md

+# urlextract

-# ipextract - extract ip addresses and hostnames from strings a file
+Extract urls, hostnames, and ip addresses from strings.